Transcendence and linear relations of $1$-periods: Dimensions of Period Spaces

-The formula for $\Per_\mix(M)$ simplifies in the case of motives that we call saturated, see Definition~\ref{defn:red-sat}.
-Fortunately, by Theorem~\ref{thm:inc}~(\ref{it:extend}) the periods of a general motive are always included in the period space of $M_0\times M_\sat$ with $M_0$ of Baker type ($A_0=0$) and $M_\sat$ saturated.
+Fortunately, by Theorem~\ref{thm:dimension_sat}~(\ref{it:contained}) the periods of a general motive are always included in the period space of $M_0\times M_\sat$ with $M_0$ of Baker type ($A_0=0$) and $M_\sat$ saturated.

-The full result is somewhat lengthy to state.
-We refer to Theorem~\ref{thm:gen_baker} for the formula.
-We also refer to Chapter~\ref{sec:ex} for the examples of elliptic curves without and with CM.
+There is a precise recipe for $\delta_\mix(M)$ for any $1$-motive $M$.
+It is spelled out in Chapter~\ref{ch:precise}, in particular Theorem~\ref{thm:precise1}.
+We also refer to Chapter~\ref{ch:ex} for the examples of elliptic curves without and with CM.

-\section{Method of proof}
+\section{Method of Proof}

 As in the case of closed paths, the main ingredient of our proof (and the only input from transcendence theory) is the Analytic Subgroup Theorem of \cite{wuestholz-subgroup}.
-We give a reformulation as Theorem~\ref{thm:annihilator}: Given a smooth connected commutative algebraic group over $\Qbar$ and $u\in\Lie(G^\an)$ such that $\exp_G(u)\in G(\Qbar)$.
-Then there is a short exact sequence
+We give a reformulation as Theorem~\ref{thm:annihilator}: given a smooth connected commutative algebraic group over $\Qbar$ and $u\in\Lie(G^\an)$ such that $\exp_G(u)\in G(\Qbar)$, there is a canonical short exact sequence